 Every year, mobile games get more sophisticated and graphically impressive, setting a new standard for playing on small (but ever-growing) smartphone screens.
-Here's our pick of the most exciting Android games we're looking forward to playing in 2018, including the new titles just announced at this year's E3.
+Here's our pick of the most exciting Android games we're looking forward to playing in 2018.

 The Elder Scrolls: Blades

-Bethesda was a cruel tease indeed, showing a 45-second The Elder Scrolls VI trailer completely devoid of any real information except that it will happen.
+Bethesda was a cruel tease at E3 2018, showing a 45-second The Elder Scrolls VI trailer completely devoid of any real information except that it will happen.
 But Elder Scrolls fans weren't left empty-handed.
 Instead, the next game in the Elder Scrolls franchise will be a mobile-first game.

 The Elder Scrolls: Blades is dedicated to more casual gaming while maintaining elements typical of the The Elder Scrolls saga and a visual quality on par with top game sonsoles.
 Interestingly, TES: Blades will come to Android and iOS first, but is also slated for release on PC, consoles and even VR devices afterwards.

 The Elder Scrolls: Blades casts you as a member of the Blades, the elite agents of Tamriel's Empire that many gamers will already be familiar with.
 In this role, players will explore both “hand-crafted” and procedurally designed dungeons, according to Bethesda's Todd Howard.